Last Updated on –

 Be specific about your experiences that relate to the role

 When the interviewer asks you about your relevant experiences, provide examples that demonstrate your skills and abilities.

 Don’t just give general statements about your previous job responsibilities.
 Instead, talk about a specific project you worked on and how you used your skills to accomplish it.

 This will help the interviewer see how you would fit into the role and contribute to the company.

 When you walk into the interview room or open the Zoom call, you want to exude confidence and knowledge.
 To achieve this, make sure you research the company thoroughly.

 Know their branding, mission statement, their products, and even their competition.
 This will show the interviewer that you are genuinely interested in the position and have taken the time to prepare.

 Check their website.

-Know what their mission and vision is, what products/services they provide.
+Know what their mission and vision are, and what products/services they provide.
 This is important.
-First of all, I don’t think you should be applying at a company you have zero ideas about.
+First of all, I don’t think you should be applying to a company you have zero ideas about.